Ryan Dillon

 Ryan Dillon (born May 25, 1988) is an American puppeteer.
-He has played Elmo on Sesame Street since 2013.
-Dillon has worked as an ensemble muppeteer for the Jim Henson Company since 2005.
-He also played Cooper and Paul Ball for the interactive series Sesame Street TV for Xbox Kinect, and appeared on all four seasons of the new CBeebies and co-productions of Sesame Street, The Furchester Hotel, and The Not-Too-Late Show with Elmo as Elmo.
-In March 2017, Dillon was nominated for the Daytime Emmy Award for Outstanding Performer in Children's Programming.
+He has performed Elmo on Sesame Street since 2013.
+He has served as a puppeteer for The Jim Henson Company and The Muppets.

-Background and career
+Early life and career

 Dillon was born on May 25, 1988, in Philadelphia, Pennsylvania.
-As a young puppeteer, Dillon came to the attention of Sesame Street producers when he went to an audition as a high school student.
-He took time off from school during his senior year to participate in the shooting for season 37 in 2005.
-In 2013, he succeeded Kevin Clash as the performer for Elmo in new productions and appearances following his resignation from Sesame Street in November 2012.
-He also replaced the late Richard Hunt as Don Music in Sesame Streets 50th Anniversary tribute.
+As a young puppeteer, he came to the attention of Sesame Street producers when he attended an audition as a high school student.
+In 2005, he took time away from school during his senior year to participate in the production of season 37.
+In 2013, he succeeded Kevin Clash as the performer for Elmo following Clash's resignation from Sesame Street in November 2012.
+Beginning in 2019, he succeeded Richard Hunt as Don Music.